Once you’ve finished crafting your 3D scene, you’ll probably want to do something with it. For that you will need to use the Export feature.

 menu is grayed-out, it is most likely because your scene is still loading.
 Wait for the loading spinner in the top-left of the ShapeScript document window to finish before trying to export.

-ShapeScript can export your scene in a variety of model formats, selectable from the export window:
+ShapeScript can export your scene in a variety of formats, selectable from the export window:

 Extension | File Type | Supports All Features |